-Section: SMS outgoing folder
+Section: SMS buffer size

 ''' Received SMS are stored in the GSM modem when received.
-Set the number of SMS slots that must be supervise through the daemon.
+Set the number of SMS slots that we should supervise through the daemon.
 Min. and default buffer size is 10, max. buffer size 0x7FFFFFFF, recommended max. is 10.
-If buffer size is less than 10, the default size will be set and an error message will be put on stdout. sms recv buffer size 10 '''
+If buffer size is less than 10, default size will be set and an error message will be put on stdout.
+SMS_BUFFER_SIZE 10 '''